Meet the Bobcat Family

 AdvoCat Tour Guides

 The campus tour program at Montana State University serves thousands of visitors each year.
 Under the supervision of the program coordinators, Anders Groseth, our Campus Visit Coordinators, and two student coordinators, MSU AdvoCats promote and personalize the University to prospective students, their families and other guests to campus.
 Through guided walking tours of campus, MSU AdvoCats educate visitors about academics and campus life, as well as the history, traditions and achievements of the University.
 The position of an MSU AdvoCat is a volunteer student leadership position.
-Guided tours last approximately one hour and are offered Monday – Friday at 10 a.m. and 3 p.m., year-round (except for University observed holidays).
+Guided tours last approximately one hour and are offered Monday – Friday at 10 a.m. and 3 p.m. year-round.

 Have questions about AdvoCats?
 Email us!